Combining chains of Bayesian models with Markov melding: An integrated population model for little owls

 \section{An integrated population model for little owls}

 }

 We now return to the integrated population model (IPM) for the little owls introduced in Section \ref{an-integrated-population-model-for-little-owls}.
 Finke \emph{et al.} (2019) consider a number of variations on the original model of Schaub \emph{et al.} (2006) and Abadi \emph{et al.} (2010): here we consider only the variant from Finke \emph{et al.} (2019) with the highest marginal likelihood (Model 4 of their online supplement).
+This example is particularly interesting to us as, for a certain choice of pooling function and pooling weights, the chained Markov melded model and the IPM are identical.
+This coincidence allows us to use the posterior from the IPM as a benchmark for our multi-stage sampler.

 Before we detail the specifics of each submodel, we must introduce some notation.
 Data and parameters are stratified into two age-groups \(a \in \{J, A\}\) where \(J\) denotes juvenile owls (less than one year old) and \(A\) adults, two sexes \(s \in \{M, F\}\), and observations occur annually at times \(t \in \{1, \ldots, T\}\), with \(T = 25\).
 The sex- and age-specific probability of an owl surviving from time \(t\) to \(t + 1\) is \(\delta_{a, s, t}\), and the sex-specific probability of a previously captured owl being recaptured at time \(t + 1\) is \(\pi_{s, t + 1}\) so long as the owl is alive at time \(t + 1\).